Faith: The Unholy Trinity: Chapter III

-The third chapter takes place between October 28 and midnight on Halloween, October 31.

-On October 28, John receives a letter from Father Garcia asking him to search the clinic where Amy Martin once worked as a volunteer, and where her possession began.
-He finds it abandoned, but makes his way inside; while there, he is attacked by a mangled humanoid creature, knocked unconscious, and strapped to a gurney.
-John escapes the creature and is freed by a police officer who was near the building.
-As they attempt to leave, the creature attacks again, and the two work together to kill it using John's cross and the officer's gun.
+On October 28, three days until the "Profane Sabbath", John receives a letter from Father Garcia asking him to search the now-abandoned clinic where Amy Martin worked as a volunteer.
+Inside, he is attacked by a mangled humanoid creature, knocked unconscious, and strapped to a gurney.
+John escapes the creature and is freed by a police officer.
+As they attempt to leave, the creature attacks again and is defeated.
 John may leave at this point, or he can return to the clinic's basement and solve a puzzle to fight a secret boss in the form of the demonic Mother and her children.

-On October 29, John goes to an apartment building in New Haven to assist a woman named Lisa, his childhood friend, who had been sending him letters asking for help.
-He finds the apartment building empty, but soon learns that it is a base of operations for the cult and a possible summoning site for Malphas.
+On October 29, two days until the Profane Sabbath, John goes to an apartment building in New Haven to assist a woman named Lisa, his childhood friend, who had been sending him letters asking for help.
+He finds the apartment building empty, but learns that it is a base of operations for the cult and a possible summoning site for Malphas.
 After undoing a magical seal preventing him from entering Lisa's room, he finds that she has been possessed by a demon named Alu.
 John fights and banishes Alu, though Lisa can die in the process; if she does not, she informs John that Gary Miller is the leader of the cult and asks John to stop him.
 If the player fulfills certain conditions, they will unlock a second secret boss named Tiffany, also known as the Daughter.
 She was a member of the cult who renounced Gary's rule and attempted to become a demonic vessel on her own, but was rejected.
 They will also unlock a secret floor of the apartment building, revealing that an apartment tenant had been collecting bodies, possibly to revive their dead son.